xZreai/docs/docs/dev-corner/dev-guide/contribute.md

 ## Testing

 If changes are made they should always be tested to make sure they work as intended and don't conflict with other systems.
 If you see a pull request open it's recommended that you test the features that were implemented to check for errors or it works as intended.

-## Pull Requests

-We welcome pull requests with fixes and improvements to the project.

-If you wish to add a new feature or you spot a bug that you wish to fix, **please open an issue for it first** on the [A32NX issue tracker](https://github.com/flybywiresim/a32nx/issues).

-The work-flow for submitting a new pull request is designed to be simple, but also to ensure consistency from **all** contributors:

-- Fork the project into your personal space on GitHub.com.
-- Create a new branch (with a clear name of what is being changed).
-- Add changes to CHANGELOG.md with credits to yourself.
-- Commit your changes.
-- When writing commit messages make sure they are clear about what has been changed.
-- Push the commit(s) to your fork.
-- Submit a pull request (PR) to the master branch.
-- The PR title should describe the change that has been made.
-- Follow the PR template and write as much detail as necessary for your changes and include documents/screenshots if needed.
-- Be prepared to answer any questions about your PR when it is reviewed for acceptance.

-**Please** keep your changes in a single PR as small as possible (relating to one issue) as this makes it easier to review and accept.
-Large PRs with a small error will prevent the entire PR from being accepted.

-**Ensure** that you include a CHANGELOG with your PR.

 ## References Material (real life aircraft)